Deploying

 GitHub

-Use go get to install.
+Use go install to install.

-go-shadowsocks2 is licensed under the Apache License, Version 2.0.
+$ go install github.com/shadowsocks/go-shadowsocks2@latestgo-shadowsocks2 is licensed under the Apache License, Version 2.0.

 Go from Outline